Discrete ABP Estimate and Convergence Rates for Linear Elliptic Equations in Non-divergence Form: Discrete Alexandroff-Bakelman-Pucci estimate

 which is the desired discrete ABP estimate.
-This completes the proof.
+This completes the proof for $d=3$.
+The case $d=2$ is simpler because $I_h\gamma=\gamma$ and the first step above already gives

-The proof shows that the constant $C$ in \eqref{discrete-ABP} depends on the constants $C(d, \lambda, \dm)$ in Lemma \ref{Alexandroff} (discrete Alexandroff estimate) and $G$ in \eqref{const-G}, rather than the shape regularity constant $\sigma$.
+The proof shows that the constant $C$ in \eqref{discrete-ABP} depends on $\lambda^{-1}$ and the constants $C(d, \lambda, \dm)$ in Proposition \ref{Alexandroff} (discrete Alexandroff estimate) and $G$ in \eqref{const-G}, rather than the shape regularity constant $\sigma$.
 Therefore, $C$ is independent of the number $n$ of elements within $\omega_i$, which is an improvement over \cite{KuoTrudinger00} where $C$ depends on $n$.